mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_00.md

 # Challenge 0: Warm Up!

-# Objective
+# Objectives
-This challenge helps you understand the process of compiling documents and adding files on GitHub.
-This is how you will submit future assignments.
+- Learn how to add files on GitHub.
+- Understand the process of compiling or rendering scripts or documents.
+- How to make assignment submissions and track changes.

 # Instructions
 1. Open RStudio.